aguirrealvaro/website/README.md

 - index to components and ui
 - hover transition
 - hover not disabled
-- pass className prop to components
+- pass className prop to components, remove div from burger wrapper

 ### Blog: